rancher/opni/enhancements/alerting/20230216-alerting-with-opensearch.md

   - `Active` ----> `Firing`
   - `Error`/`Deleted` ----> `Invalidated` (when something is deleted through a source other than opni alerting, or something is severely wrong).
 The `Reason` field should specify additional details

-- The alerting push stream responsible for pushing updates to dependencies also needs to act on some opensearch data:
-  - it needs to ensure that the appropriate `webhook opensearch destination` always exists and all opensearch alarms point to that destination id
-  - read silence metadata on opensearch alarms and apply `SilenceMonitor` until the `end` timestamp in the silence metadata
+#### Sync loop

+alerting sync loop needs to handle some additional sync tasks

+- if logging is enabled, check the opni-alerting webhook that points `ProxyOpenSearchTrigger` always exists

+- if an opensearch monitor is acknowledged, but not silenced, silence it in opni-alerting
+- if a logging alarm condition is silenced, but not acknowledged in opensearch, acknowledge it

 ### UI/UX